DarshanParbadiya/WhatsApp-Automation-Bulk-Messages-Images-Sender/README.md

 ```

 in above's code **change (By.XPATH, 'new whatsapp attributes')**
-for this you need to know little bit of HTML. sry by can't help more than this.
-I might not change the code but alwayscontributions are always accepted.
+for this you need to know little bit of HTML.

 #### Question 3 errors due to changes in selenium syntax